| Safe Haskell | Safe-Inferred |

 Example

-, compiler will choke with a unification
+Because shouldBeExpr is polymorphic in m, compiler will choke with a unification

 error.
-This is due to the fact that hspec's it
+This is due to the fact that hspec's it expects a polymorphic Example.

 it "MyTest" $ do "foo" `shouldBeExpr` "bar"

-However, this is easily solved by io
+However, this is easily solved by io:

 it "MyTest" $ io $ do "foo" `shouldBeExpr` "bar"